qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 |cadConstruction| :sup:`Construction` icon or with the :kbd:`C` keyboard
 shortcut.
-While in construction mode, clicking the map canvas won't add new vertexes, but will capture the clicks' positions so that you can use them as reference points to then lock distance, angle or x and y relative values.
+While in construction mode, clicking the map canvas won't add new vertexes, but will capture the clicks' positions so that you can use them as reference points to then lock distance, angle or X and Y relative values.

 As an example, the construction mode can be used to draw some point at an exact distance from an existing point.